Virtuoso Flow

 A common reason why a flow does not start is condition case sensitivity, or incorrect filter values.

-Note that all conditions are case sensitive, and all characters must match exactly.
+Note that all conditions are case-sensitive, and all characters must match exactly.
 This means that if there is a non-standard space character in your filter, it may fail to match the right goal or journey.
-We suggest that you use simple names (e.g., only English letters and dash or underscore), or even resort to using Journey number instead of journey names.
+We suggest that you use simple names (e.g., only English letters and dash or underscore), or even resort to using the Journey number instead of journey names.

 # Why are my variables not passed to subsequent executions?